briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 ## 545.19   Possession of criminal tools

-1. _(a)_ No person shall possess or have under the person’s control any substance, device, instrument, or article, with purpose to use it criminally.
+1. _(a)_ No person shall possess or have under the person's control any substance, device, instrument, or article, with purpose to use it criminally.

 2. _(b)_ Each of the following constitutes prima-facie evidence of criminal